Red finches can form flocks of over 100 birds.

 - Red finches defend their flock by sending an alert call if a predator enters the area

 The scientific name of this finch is Haemorhous mexicanus.
 Haem is the Greek word for blood (red) referring to the male’s color.
 Mexicanus refers to Mexico.
 These finches live in the United States and Mexico.
-Another name for this bird is house finch.
+Another name, used interchangeably for this bird, is the house finch.

 - Purple finch